 Leaf Tracing: Pick any leaf.
 You choose a simple one or a complex shape.
 Trace the outline of the leaf with your eyes as slow as you can.
 Move from one edge of the base, all the way around to the complete the loop.
 This exercise is an excellent way to slow down your thoughts.

 Leaf Collage: Group members work in pairs.
 Using different leaves they have to create a mythical or magical forest creature.
 Use the imagination to escape into a hidden world.
 This simple exercise raises the energy levels of the group.
 So the group leader must ensure that the silence of the group does not get lost.

 Leaf Mandala: Each person in the group is assigned to collects leaves of a particular colour or shape.
 The group then works as one unit to create a geometric design on the forest floor using all the different leaves they have collected.
 It could be concentric circles, spirals, or a four-sided maze.

-One of the most powerful Mindfulness exercise involves focusing on a positive thought or emotion.
+One of the most effective Mindfulness activities involves focusing on the emotion of awe, and wonder.
 It helps to shift our attention from the negative cycles of our mind that pull us down, to a more positive frame of mind.

 For this activity we can either use the treasure-hunt model where the group goes out into nature and collects object based on a pre-given list, or we can ask the group members to just take a photograph of the objects.